ryanb/letter_opener/README.md

 end
 ```

-### For Rails 2.3.x support

-There is a fork that add support for Rails 2.3.x, in order to use that or just check it out you should go to https://github.com/cavi21/letter_opener

 ## Non Rails Setup

 If you aren't using Rails, this can be easily set up with the Mail gem.
 Just set the delivery method when configuring Mail and specify a location.